Email FacebookTwitterMenu burgerClose thin

 If you need a specific amount of money for a one-time expense – like $6,000 for a family member’s retirement party – it might make more sense to get a home equity loan rather than a HELOC.
 Home equity loans are also useful for homeowners who need a large amount of financing to consolidate other loans or help their kids pay for college.

 But if you’re not exactly sure how long you might need financing or you’d like to borrow different amounts of money from month to month, you’d probably be better off with a HELOC.
-You can use a HELOC to make payments over time if you’re working on a small home renovation project or you have to pay for a series of emergencies.
+You can use a HELOC to make payments over time if, for example, you’re working on a small home renovation project or you have to pay for a series of emergencies.

 Another advantage of having a second mortgage is the fact that your mortgage interest can be tax-deductible.
-If you have a home equity loan or a HELOC, you might be able to get a deduction for up to $100,000 of that debt or the amount of equity you hold in your home (depending on which is smaller).
+If you have a home equity loan or a HELOC and use the funds to buy, build or substantially improve your home, you might be able to deduct the interest.

 Before you take on a second mortgage, it’s important to consider the drawbacks of getting one.
 Ultimately, you’ll have to pay back the funds you borrow.
 Since your home acts as your collateral (meaning that it secures your loan), your lender can force you into foreclosure and take your house if you fail to pay off your second mortgage.

 Second mortgages are subordinate to primary mortgages, so if you default on your loans, the debt from your first mortgage gets paid off before the second mortgage lender receives anything.
-For that reason, home equity loans and HELOCs are a bit riskier than traditional home loans.
+For that reason, home equity loans and HELOCs are considered to be riskier for lenders than traditional home loans.
 Therefore, they typically have higher interest rates.

 In addition to the higher mortgage rates, there are additional fees that you’ll owe if you want a second mortgage.
 Closing costs for second mortgages can be as much as 3% to 6% of your loan balance.
 If you’re planning to refinance, having a second mortgage can make the whole process trickier to navigate.

-Home equity loan payments are generally easier to manage because you can set up your budget knowing that you’ll pay x amount of money every month for that second home loan.
+Home equity loan payments are generally easier to manage because you can set up your budget knowing what you’ll pay every month for that second home loan.
 Since the amount you owe for a HELOC will vary, however, you might not be able to pay your bill if it’s significantly more expensive than it previously was.
-And if you need a second mortgage to pay off existing debt, that extra loan could damage your credit score and you could be making payments to your lenders for years.
+And if you need a second mortgage to pay off existing debt, that extra loan could hurt your credit score and you could be stuck making payments to your lenders for years.

 Bottom Line